-In this section we consider the case in which international transfers are available.
+Here we consider the case in which international transfers are available.
 We think of transfers as occurring in terms of the numeraire good.
-Consider the bargaining game at t_1 in the absence of DSP.
+Consider the bargaining game at t_1 in the absence of a DSP.
 When transfers are available, the Pareto frontier is the line with slope minus one that is tangent to the Pareto frontier of the game without transfers.
 It follows immediately that the equilibrium policies for the new good are the ones that maximize the joint surplus of the two governments.
-This in turn implies that the DSP is redundant in the frameworks of Battaglini and Krishna-Morgan, their results suggest that full revelation would not occur in our case.
+This in turn implies that the DSP is redundant in the presence of transfers:

-presence of transfers: